A photographic celebration of the love between a theatre and its community

 A wide-reaching project

-From October 6, 2020, to May 15, 2021, admire the twenty portraits of residents of La Cité-Limoilou on a massive mural displayed behind the La Bordée theatre (visible from the corner of major thoroughfares Dorchester and Charest).
-By day, outsize photographs pay homage to an entire community.
-And at night, projections on each face present quotations from plays put on at Théâtre La Bordée, testament to ways their daily lives embody the art of theatre.
+From October 6, 2020, to May 15, 2021, bystanders could admire the twenty portraits of residents of La Cité-Limoilou on a massive mural displayed behind the La Bordée theatre (visible from the corner of major thoroughfares Dorchester and Charest).
+By day, outsize photographs payed homage to an entire community.
+And at night, projections on each face presented quotations from plays put on at Théâtre La Bordée, testament to ways their daily lives embody the art of theatre.

 The podcasts [French only]